FAQS

 I tend to work with adults that are tackling complex childhood issues, and that can take years.
 However, taking a break and moving on to new therapists is common.

 Children who work with me tend to take about 16 sessions per issue.
 If it's a complex issue, or layers of issues, it may take longer.
 If it's a very young child (toddler or infant + parents) it may take fewer sessions to resolve issues and reach goals.
-Additionally, if you choose weekly sessions, it may take less time (and money) than if you space appointments out.
+Additionally, if you choose weekly sessions, or an intensive, it may take less time (and money) than if you space appointments out.

 For families, it really depends on you.
 How motivated are each of you to change, how ready you are to listen and hear each other, the depth and complexity of the issues you're dealing with.
 Anywhere from six months to a year or more is a good guess.

-• Adults:
+Adults:

 I will ask you what you want for yourself in the time we have.
 You may feel strongly you want to tell me your history, and maybe that will be what happens, but in the first appointment, it is important to understand that you are in charge of the sessions, where you want to go, and I will help get you there.